-Debt profile as at December 31, 2024
+Debt profile as at March 31, 2025

 IP Portfolio Total Portfolio

 Carrying value % Carrying value %

-Lease liabilities 100,787 47% 110,131 38%
+Lease liabilities 104,205 47% 113,960 38%

-Mortgage loans 114,449 182,946
+Mortgage loans 118,534 189,802

-of which : Amortized mortgage loan 82,258 38% 91,956 31%
+of which: Amortized mortgage loan 84,829 38% 94,995 31%

-Bullet mortgage loan 32,191 15% 90,990 31%
+Bullet mortgage loan 33,705 15% 94,807 31%

-Total 215,236 100% 293,077 100%
+Total 222,739 100% 303,762 100%

-As at December 31, 2024, the debt on the IP Portfolio is composed of 53% mortgage loans and 47% lease liabilities, under contracts expiring from 2025 (Trio) to 2031 (Metropolitan).
-The average term of repayment of financing is 2.8 years (2.6 years on the Total Portfolio).
+As at March 31, 2025, the debt on the IP Portfolio is composed of 53% mortgage loans and 47% lease liabilities, under contracts expiring from 2025 (Trio) to 2031 (Metropolitan).
+The average term of repayment of financing is 2.7 years (2.4 years on the Total Portfolio).
 Lease liabilities contracts are not bound by loan-to-value or debt-service-coverage-ratio covenants.

 The REIT repays principal amounts quarterly on both mortgage and lease liabilities.
 This represents 85% of the REIT's IP Portfolio financing, excluding bullet mortgage loans (69% on the Total Portfolio).
-Management is in regular communication with the senior lenders, including those of Baldi and Arcueil properties, to update them on leasing, redevelopment and sale strategies and the renegotiation of financing terms for the in-place loans (particularly amortization schedules).
+Management is in regular communication with the senior lenders, including those of Baldi, Arcueil and Delizy properties, to update them on leasing, redevelopment and sale strategies and the renegotiation of financing terms for the in-place loans (particularly amortization schedules).
 Following the commitment to sell the Arcueil property, the REIT has negotiated a full amortization deferral starting in Q2 2024 until the end of 2025, while the effective disposition and full repayment of the loan is anticipated for the second half of 2026 at the earliest.
 An extension of the agreement could be sought from the lender depending on the progress fulfilling the administrative conditions of the sale.
+A similar amortization deferral has been granted on the Delizy lease liability for one year until Q3 2025.